 - Formal examinations shall be conducted at such times and places and in accordance with such instructions as the Council may from time to time determine and subject to the regulations of this part. - All formal examinations shall be written in English or Maori unless otherwise specified.

-- Students' attention is drawn to Regulation H: Aegrotat Consideration. - 2.
+Notes: - Students' attention is drawn to Section H Aegrotat Consideration. - 2.
 All candidates are normally required to sit examinations on the University campus. - In certain cases of medical disability the University will make concessions regarding the conduct of formal examinations.
-Students suffering from permanent disability which they feel might qualify them for such a concession are encouraged to inform the Students with Disabilities Co-ordinator as early in the year as possible. - Examinations will usually be two or three hours in length.
-The length of all examinations must be specified in the student management system by two weeks after the start of the course. - Students shall write answers in the presence of a supervisor who shall be appointed by the Council. - No student shall communicate with any examiner about an examination except through the Registrar until the results have been released. - 5.
-The scripts shall be preserved for six months from the date of publication of results by the Registrar.
+Students suffering from permanent disability which they feel might qualify them for such a concession are encouraged to contact the Disability Resource Service as early in the year as possible. - 2.
+The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the occurrence of a formal examination in a course and the value apportioned to each examination have been notified in course outlines.
+Examinations will be scheduled after the change of enrolment period has ended.
+The examination timetable will be released to students and available on the University website by the Friday following the change of enrolment period. - Examinations will usually be two or three hours in length.
+The length of all examinations must be specified in the student management system as part of the examination timetable. - Students shall write answers in the presence of a supervisor who shall be appointed by the Council - No student shall communicate with any examiner about an examination except through the Registrar until the results have been released.

+6. The scripts shall be preserved for six months from the date of publication of results by the Registrar.
 For up to three months after the release of results any student may apply in writing to the Manager (Records, Examinations, Graduation and Scholarships) for a copy of any final examination script submitted by that student.
 The application must be in writing and must be accompanied by the prescribed fee.
 Thereafter and until the scripts are destroyed, a student may apply directly to the Department/School to have their original script returned.
 Original scripts are returned free of charge.
 This regulation does not apply in the case of multi-choice papers where the Head of Department/School has been authorised by the Academic Board to not release marked scripts.